hGriff0n/PersonalAI/docs/routing.md

 destination app cannot be the same as the 'ack_uuid' app, then it **must** split the message and forward it as follows:

-> An ACK message **must** be created and sent to the device specified by 'ack_uuid' value
+> An ACK message **must** be created and sent to the device specified by 'ack_uuid' value, based on the original message

-> The 'ack_uuid' field of the original message **must** be set to *null* or removed and the message forwarded as normal
+> The 'ack_uuid' field of the original message **must** be set to *null*, or removed, and the message forwarded as normal

 Since the system is built along a distributed model, we take no guarantees that the entire routing structure will be knowable to any specific node within the program.
 As such, at every routing step (ie. when a message is received by a manager), the receiving device's ip address **should** be appended to the 'route' field.
-NOTE: This is not strictly necessary for routing, but it may be very helpful for network maintenance/etc.
+NOTE: This is not strictly necessary for routing, but it may be helpful for network maintenance/etc. We can also easily remove if needed.

 All messages **must** specify a json dictionary in the 'dest' data field, indicating where/how the message should be routed.
-NOTE: In general, this dictionary acts as more of a routing "hint" than any explicit requirement - depending on which fields/field combinations are specified.
-This allows us to satisfy any of three general requirements:
+NOTE: In general, this dictionary acts as more of a routing "hint" than any explicit requirement - depending on which combination of fields are specified.
+These combinations allow us to satisfy any of these three general routing questions:

-> Find me the system default app for this **ROLE**
+> Send this to the system default app for this **ROLE**

-> Use the app for this **ROLE** on this **DEVICE**
+> Send this to the app for this **ROLE** on this **DEVICE**

 > Send a message to this **APP**

-The routing system is **not required** to follow this general formula for all actions and **may** short-circuit routing where possible/desired/necessary
+The routing system is **not** required to follow this general formula for all actions and **may** short-circuit routing where desired

 NOTE: I may find it beneficial to introduce the ability to "forward" messages, in order to reduce network traffic.
 These kinds of messages would enable a plugin to send a message that relies on data the sender does not have access